reisenberger/architecture-center/docs/guide/design-principles/use-the-best-data-store.md

 **Consider the type of data**.
 For example, put transactional data into SQL, put JSON documents into a document database, put telemetry data into a time series data base, put application logs in Elasticsearch.

 **Prefer availability over (strong) consistency**.
 The CAP theorem implies that a distributed system must make trade-offs between availability and consistency.
 (Network partitions, the other leg of the CAP theorem, can never be completely avoided.)
+Often, you can achieve higher availability by adopting an *eventual consistency* model.

 **Consider the skill set of the development team**.
 There are advantages to using polyglot persistence, but it's possible to go overboard.
 Adopting a new data storage technology requires a new set of skills.
 The development team must understand how to get the most out of the technology.
 They must understand appropriate usage patterns, how to optimize queries, tune for performance, and so on.
 Factor this in when considering storage technologies.